TormodLandet/raschii/documentation/theory.rst

 - The mean wave elevation is :math:`D`, such that :math:`\int_0^{\lambda/2} \eta\,\mathrm d x = D \lambda / 2`.

-Further details and analytical expression for all terms of the Jacobian matrix used in the Newton-iterations can be found in the original paper, available on `John D. Fentons web pages
+Further details and analytical expressions for all terms of the Jacobian matrix used in the Newton-iterations can be found in the original paper, available on `John D. Fenton's web pages
 <http://johndfenton.com/Papers/Papers-John%20Fenton.html>`_.